 - If you have never made this we have instructions below, AND where you can just buy it if you’re not in the mood to do it yourself.

-- Want to make your own homemade sourdough starter for a whole lot less?
+- THIS is how to make sourdough starter from scratch though yourself for a whole lot less?

 - Especially if you want to make a larger batch, or make them often, I would learn how to make your own.